Arroz con Gandules (Puerto Rican Rice with Pigeon Peas)

 Bowls and cups containing labeled ingredients for arroz con gandules recipe: water, tomato sauce, sofrito, oil, pigeon peas, cumin, pepper, salt, adobo, sazon, medium grain rice, and olives on a white surface.

-• Rice: Medium grain rice, like arroz Rico, is the traditional rice used in Puerto Rico to make Arroz Con Gandules.
-If for some reason you can’t find medium grained rice, the next best substitute is to use long grain rice.
-Short grain rice is the worst choice because the final dish will just be too sticky.
+• Rice: Medium grain white rice, like arroz Rico, is the traditional choice.
+The next best substitute is to use long grain white rice.
+Short grain rice is the worst choice as it will become sticky.

 • Oil: I grew up using vegetable oil, however olive oil or avocado oil will both work just fine.
 Some families use achiote oil for an added layer of flavor and color.